netherphp/atlantis/README.md

 ## `/conf/env/dev/config.json`

 Environment specific configuration.
-The environment defined by an `env.lock` file in the `ProjectRoot`.
+The environment is defined by an `env.lock` file in the `ProjectRoot`.
 The default value is `dev` which will then cause this config file to be applied after loading the global config.